RealFoxerity/Teacher-Tool/README.md

 # How to install and use

-to install, you need "Windows Update Helper.vbs", lmao.bat and lmao69.dat on the *root* of the usb
+to install, you need "Windows Update Helper.vbs", lmao.bat and lmao69.dat on the *root* of the usb and launch lmao.bat

 Installation takes around 3 seconds, however most of this time, the cmd is invisible